Inform, engage, activate.

 To inform, inspire and empower the people of Canmore to become more engaged in ensuring the long term viability of our community.

-It can be challenging to get your head around the issues and implications surrounding development in Canmore.
+It can be challenging to get your head around the issues and implications that living in an environmentally sensitive yet popular destination like Canmore entails.
 Canmore Commons hopes to provide you with the context you need to feel empowered with a broader understanding of the issues that matter to you, to elevate the level of conversation and to encourage you to make your voice matter.

 Harness the knowledge of local experts to give readers the tools they need to engage in effective and meaningful discussions.

-Create a platform that keeps citizens up to date with resources, questions and concerns related to local developments.
+Create a platform that keeps citizens up to date with resources, questions and concerns related to local developments and environmental issues.

 Present an active and balanced voice for the residents of Canmore.
 And yes, grizzlies, wolves and elk are residents, too!

 Get involved + shape your future.

 The development of the remaining lands in and around Canmore, and they way we behave in this environmentally significant valley, is constantly shaping our town and the lives of those who call it home.
 It's also a great reason for residents to connect with each other and get involved by providing feedback and direction on how we want Canmore to look both today and in the future.